jpillora/opts/README.md

 	* `arg` - The field will be treated as an argument: a required, positional, unamed, configurable field.
 Set using `./program <argument-value>`.
 The struct field must be a [*flag-value*](#flag-values) type.

 	* `embedded` - A special mode which causes the fields of struct to be used in the current struct.
 Useful if you want to split your command-line options across multiple files (default for `struct` fields).
-The struct field must be a `struct`. `embedded` is the default `mode` for a `struct`.
+The struct field must be a `struct`. `embedded` is the default `mode` for a `struct`. *Tip* You can play group all fields together placing an `group` tag on the struct field.

 	* `cmd` - A inline command, shorthand for `.AddCommmand(opts.New(&field))`, which also implies the struct field must be a `struct`.